enso-org/enso-archive/doc/design/engine/engine-services.md

 ```

 ##### Errors
-- [`AccessDeniedError`](#accessdeniederror) when the user does not hold the `CanModify` capability for this context.
+- [`AccessDeniedError`](#accessdeniederror) when the user does not hold the `executionContext/canModify` capability for this context.

 #### `executionContext/fork`
-Sent from the client to duplicate an execution context, creating two
+Sent from the client to the server to duplicate an execution context, creating
-independent copies, the new copy containing all the data precomputed in the
+an independent copy, containing all the data precomputed in the first one.
-firt one.

 ##### Parameters
 ```typescript